assetgraph/assetgraph-builder/README.md

  * Helps getting your static assets on a CDN by rewriting the references to them (controlled by the `--cdnroot` and `--cdnoutroot` switches).
- * Supports internationalization of HTML, JavaScript, and Knockout.js templates (support for more template formats will be added on demand).
+ * Supports internationalization of HTML, JavaScript, SVG, and Knockout.js templates (support for more template formats will be added on demand).
  * Very customizable, the entire build script is only around 100 lines of code due to the reliance on high level <a